What to write in your baby photo book

 Over to you!

-We hope you’ve found some inspiration from this blog and are now even more excited about the prospect of creating a baby book with photobox – it’s a great way of reliving some truly special moments and putting something together that will bring you and your family joy for years to come.
+We hope you’ve found some inspiration from this blog and are now even more excited about the prospect of creating a baby photobook with photobox – it’s a great way of reliving some truly special moments and putting something together that will bring you and your family joy for years to come.
 For more top baby photo book tips, do check out the rest of our helpful guides and have fun.